 WHAT TO EXPECT AT CHECK IN

-On the first day (Monday) please be prepared to turn in a completed Health Form, Particpant Day Camp Waiver, and Shooting Sports Waiver.
+On the first day (Monday) please be prepared to turn in a completed Health Form, Participant Day Camp Waiver, and Shooting Sports Waiver.
 Make sure you have an emergency contact listed on the Health Form and if anyone else plans to drop off or pick up your child during the week, their names and phone numbers need to be listed as authorized persons.

 If your child needs to take any medications during the day, please inform the staff.